 I first developed a fondness for the “presepe”, or nativity scene, when I was living in Padua aged about 10.
 The father of one of my best friends used to construct an elaborate mechanical crib landscape in his lobby every year around Christmas time.
-I remember when I first saw it, with its twinkling lights, running water streams and pretty little statues, I was awe-struck.
-I used to look forward to going around to their house just so that I could marvel at the different elements, such as the three kings and their gifts, the shepherds, the angels, and the everyday town scenes he created.
+I remember when I first saw it, with its twinkling lights, running water streams and pretty little statues, I was awestruck.
+I used to look forward to going around to their house just so that I could marvel at the different sections, such as the three kings and their gifts, the shepherds, the angels, and the everyday town scenes he created.

 When my family moved back to England in 1994 after a year-and-a-half in Italy, we took back our own little crib and we have constructed it every Christmas since.
 I also spent significant time trying and failing to build a water stream in our garden like the ones in the Italian nativities.

 Since moving to Rome eighteen years later, I have enjoyed visiting the churches at Christmas time and admiring the different crib scenes they build.
 I decided to do some more detailed research and hunt out some of the most beautiful nativity gems around the Italian capital, as well as in Naples and Salerno, which have a rich history of crib construction.